Yes, the Tutanota webmail client is forever free with 1 GB of free storage for private users.

 Email import is not yet possible.
 We plan to support email import as well as an even easier export function with our new secure desktop clients.

-Yes, Tutanota supports HTML editing options.
+Yes, Tutanota supports HTML editing options (embed images, add lists, bold, italics, underline, monospace, add hyperlinks, align the text left, center, right, justified, change text size, remove all formatting).
 These are explained in our how-to along with lots of information on email handling.

 Yes, the Tutanota Transparency Report is updated every six months.
 You can check it here.
 It also includes a Warrant Canary.